 Any type of recovery or treatment program follows a set of general established principals and conditions.
 This would indicate if someone would fare better in an outpatient center than a residential program.
 Those who attend an outpatient drug rehab are not necessarily in a position to relapse.
 People participating in outpatient treatment maintain their work, school, family, and other commitments in life.
 However, relapses do occur, but the people attending outpatient centers are not chronic relapsers with severe addictions.
 Along with this, the outpatient center does conduct regular drug and alcohol testing.
 This does help keep the clients honest about their activities and what they do outside of the treatment program.

 Despite there being far more freedom and flexibility than a residential program, people who attend outpatient centers are not severely dependent on drugs.
-Outpatient treatment centers allow individuals to immediately apply what they have learned and practiced to the real world.
+Outpatient treatment centers allow individuals to immediately apply what they have learned and practiced in the real world.
 This does it make it easier to maintain sobriety because you have the knowledge and tools from that day being applied.
 The same quality of treatment is provided through outpatient rehab as in a residential center.
 Clients of outpatient centers often have a more available support network.
 This includes family, friends, and co-workers who may be helping them every step of the way.